-The most effective Web based advertising I’ve used is “targeted business directories” or business specific directories.
-For my business this would be any directory having to do or related to Web design and development.
+The most effective Web based advertising is “targeted business directories” or business specific directories.
 There are thousands of business specific directories to include: real estate, law, construction, engineering, flowers, bridal and so on.
-To find a directory that has top search engine presence on Google, Yahoo or MSN Search and type-in a ‘frequently used search phrase’ relating to your business, products or services.
+To find a directory that has top search engine presence on Google or BING and type-in a ‘frequently used search phrase’ relating to your business, products or services.
 You want to list your company in similar directories?
 I have short list to get you started.
 Submit Your Site

 By all means, don’t ignore your website.
 A Web site is your 24-hours, 7-days-a-week advertising brochure and a successful web design creates a sense of trust and respect between you and your on-line visitors.
 Check out our web design primers on Web site design and Web site planning.